leafygreen/mms-api-schema/docs/schema/schema.md

   <tr>
     <td><strong>password</strong></td>
     <td><em>string</em></td>
     <td>Password for connecting to this host.
-If a host’s authMechanismName is MONGODB_CR, then you must include this field when creating the host or updating its credentials.
+If a host's authMechanismName is MONGODB_CR, then you must include this field when creating the host or updating its credentials.
 However, it will never be exposed when a host entity is returned.</td>
     <td><code>"myM0NGO0!"</code></td>
   </tr>
   <tr>